-This Ministry Team’s name shall be “Campus Bible Fellowship International Ministry
+This Ministry Team’s name shall be “Campus Bible Fellowship Ministry Team of Baptist Mid-Missions.”

-This name, or the initials “CBFI”, are the official titles to be used to designate
+2. This name, or the initials “CBF,” are the official titles to be used to designate this ministry.

 ARTICLE II: PURPOSE AND RESPONSIBILITIES

-This Team shall guide the development and expansion of the work of CBFI in
+2. This team shall guide the development and expansion of the work of CBF in the following ways:

-assisting fundamental, independent Baptist churches and Baptist Mid-Missions missionaries in carrying out the Great Commission among college students by maintaining a local church emphasis through the establishment of Liaison Committees consisting of representatives from one or more local churches.
+b.
+Maintaining a local church emphasis through the establishment of Liaison Committees consisting of representatives from one

 2. Priorities for this include:

 d.
-Campuses which are new, ready to accept CBFI, or which show good potential.
+New campuses ready to accept CBF, and which show good potential for ministry;

-3. All CBFI ministry locations are to be identified by the name of the city or geographic location.
+3. All CBF ministry locations are to be identified by the name of the city or geographic location.

-2. New appointees for North American ministry without prior CBFI experience shall be expected to serve an internship of one year with veteran staff at one or more locations.
-Consideration for modifying this requirement may be given for appointees with prior CBFI exposure.
+2. New appointees for ministry without prior CBF experience shall be expected to serve an internship of up to one year with veteran staff at one or more locations.
+Consideration for modifying this requirement may be given for appointees with prior CBF exposure

-4. This Team shall place all CBFI missionaries authorized for ministry in North America contingent upon their:
+4. This Team shall place all CBF missionaries authorized for ministry contingent upon their:

 a.
-Consultation with this Team concerning their burden and placement desires;
+Consultation with their Team concerning their burden and placement desires;

 b.
 Clearance to the work by the BMM administration.